spacetelescope/catkit/catkit/hardware/iris_ao/README.md

 ---
 **Important Note**:

 Each segmented DM from Iris AO was calibrated with a specific driver(s).
 This calibration is captured in the .mcf file.
 Mixing a .mcf file with a .dcf file that *does not match* the driver serial number in the .mcf file could be *fatal* to your DM.

 ***Make sure the mirror and driver serial numbers are correct in your config.ini file.***

 ---

 ### Example:
-    ```
+    ```ini
     [iris_ao]

     mirror_serial = 'PWA##-##-##-####'